-Read the message (Text A), explain it and tell us what you think it says about education.
-Then, tell us if you agree with these "words of wisdom" and why.
+Read this poster (Text A), explain the message it conveys and what you think it says about problems people face.
+Then, tell us if you agree with these words of wisdom.
+Justify your opinion, providing examples.

 TASK 3B (Page 10)